mclintprojects/wvcat/README.md

 | input               | input        |
 | textarea            | input        |

-At this point, WVCAT then initializes the speech recognition engine but only if your browser has full support for the speechRecognition API.
+At this point, WVCAT initializes the speech recognition engine but only if your browser has full support for the speechRecognition API.
 Currently supported browsers are Chrome, Opera, and _soon_ Microsoft Edge.
 WVCAT attaches a white "response container" to the bottom of every web page and this is where it outputs the results of your speech commands or any other signifiers.
 If this never shows up, your browser does not work with WVCAT.

 **NB: The contents of the WVCAT response container can and will be read out by any screenreader you have installed.**